runtimerevolution/python-knowledge-base/docs/django/image_field.md

     #...
 ````

-Note that the `color` option can Hardcoded with something like `color="blue"` and that will result in the
+Note that the `color` option can be Hardcoded with something like `color="blue"` and that will result in the
 generation of images with the color blue.
 In this case, `factory.Faker("color")` will generate random color names
 which will result in the generation of images with diferent colors for each `cover_image`.

 ## Django Model Serializer

-Considering the previously shown factory, here is the correspondent serializer for POST and PUT requests.
+Considering the previous factory, here is the correspondent serializer for POST and PUT requests.

 ````python
 class BookInformationCreateUpdateSerializer(serializers.ModelSerializer):